Berkeley Springs

 History

-Widely regarded as the country’s first spa and praised by Thrillist for its rich history, Berkeley Springs has a unique history.
-George Washington was a regular visitor to the area and an advocate of the curative powers of the spring.
-Today, you can visit the recreated version of George Washington’s bathtub, so famous that it has its own celebration!
-You can also visit nearly 80 miles of the Washington Heritage Trail National Scenic Byway which includes George Washington’s downtown lot, the spectacular Panorama Overlook and the Paw Paw Tunnel, as well as more than a dozen other historical sites.
+Widely regarded as “America’s First Spa, Berkeley Springs has a unique history that has earned the spotlight of many major travel publications, including Thrillist.
+George Washington had a vacation home here and his property was converted into a beautiful garden.
+Today, you can visit the recreated version of George Washington’s bathtub, which is so famous that it has its own celebration!
+You can also visit nearly 80 miles of the Washington Heritage Trail National Scenic Byway which includes George Washington’s downtown lot, the spectacular Panorama Overlook and the Paw Paw Tunnel, as well as several other historical sites.

 Stay

-Extend your trip with a stay at the Country Inn of Berkeley Springs.
-With 70 unique guest rooms, this historic inn brings rich history that’s paired with elegance.
-The nearby Coolfont Resort is a wooded retreat offering tranquil lodging, banquet and conference rooms, a brewing company and a 12-acre lake.
+With so much to explore in Berkeley Springs, you’ll be glad to spread it out and savor each moment longer.
+Rest up for a night or two in Country Inn of Berkeley Springs.
+With 70 unique guest rooms, this historic inn brings rich history and elegance.
+The nearby Coolfont Resort is a wooded retreat offering tranquil lodging, a brewing company and a 12-acre lake.
 Sitting on 6,000 acres of exciting outdoor getaways lies Cacapon Resort State Park.
-This newly renovated resort features a lodge retreat with onsite spa, numerous vacation cabins, an esteemed golf course, guided horseback riding tours and a restaurant. friends and family.
+This newly renovated resort features a lodge retreat with an onsite spa, numerous vacation cabins, an esteemed golf course, guided horseback riding tours and a restaurant.

 Explore More Cities